-There is a lot of misinformation about digital assets like cryptocurrency, including fake news.
+There is a lot of misinformation about digital assets like cryptocurrency, or CeFi crypto, including fake news.
 This combined with the fact that they are a relatively new type of investment in the financial market means that people can often be anxious about investing in digital assets.
 It contributes to many people, even qualified investors, taking a step back before venturing into the middle.
 The multi-parts computation (MPC) is a subfield of cryptography that allows the parties to make calculations or transactions while keeping the individual aspects private.

 Unlike traditional cryptographic tasks, where cryptography ensures the security and integrity of communication or storage and the adversary is outside the participant’s system (a snooper of the sender and receiver), cryptography in this model protects the participants’ privacy from each other, making it a perfect option for digital assets.